chanakya-vc/wwwhome/content/research/quantitative_micro/index.md

 # Summary.
 An optional shortened abstract.
-summary:   New quantitative and physics-informed methods for secondary electron imaging in particle beam microscopy (*Manuscript in preparation* ).<span style="color:blue">Read more...</span>
+summary: Developed new quantitative and physics-informed techniques for secondary electron imaging in particle beam microscopy, enhancing material analysis and segmentation processes.
+These methods were applied to improve semiconductor device characterization and metrology.(*Manuscript in preparation* ).<span style="color:blue">Read more...</span>

 #tags: []